You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 Assuming All Pints Are Equal

 We covered US vs. Imperial.
 But also: a pint of ice cream is sold by volume, but labeled by weight in some countries.
 A "pint" of gelato in Italy might be 500 mL.
-Which means a "pint" of beer in a US bar is often 14 oz with a thick head.
+A "pint" of beer in a US bar is often 14 oz with a thick head.
 The only pint you can trust is the one you measure yourself.

 Forgetting Headspace